ddev/ddev/docs/content/users/install/performance.md

     * You can run the script [diagnose_mutagen.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/diagnose_mutagen.sh) to gather some information about the setup of mutagen.
 Please report its output when creating an issue or otherwise seeking support.
     * Try `ddev poweroff` or `~/.ddev/bin/mutagen daemon stop && ~/.ddev/bin/mutagen daemon start` to restart the mutagen daemon if you suspect it's hanging.
     * Use `ddev mutagen reset` if you suspect trouble (and always after changing the `.ddev/mutagen/mutagen.yml`.
-This restarts the project mutagen data (docker volume and mutagen session) from scratch.
+This restarts the project mutagen data (Docker volume and mutagen session) from scratch.
     * `ddev mutagen monitor` can help watch mutagen behavior.
 It's the same as `~/.ddev/bin/mutagen sync monitor <syncname>`
     * `ddev debug mutagen` will let you run any mutagen command using the binary in `~/.ddev/bin/mutagen`.
     * If you're working on the host and expecting things to show up immediately inside the container, you can learn a lot by running `ddev mutagen monitor` in a separate window as you work.
 You'll see when mutagen responds to your changes and get an idea about how much delay there is.
     * Consider `ddev stop` before massive file change operations (like moving a directory, etc.)
-    * If you get in real trouble, `ddev stop`, reset your files with git, and then `ddev mutagen reset` to throw away the docker volume (which may already have incorrect files on it.)
+    * If you get in real trouble, `ddev stop`, reset your files with git, and then `ddev mutagen reset` to throw away the Docker volume (which may already have incorrect files on it.)
     * If you're having trouble, we'd love to hear from you to learn and try to sort it out.
 See the [Support channels](../support.md).

     #### Advanced Mutagen Troubleshooting